BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 To demonstrate the utility of the trained model to guide scheduling choices, we focus on the accuracy of performance time prediction of individual kernels over all devices.
 The model performance in terms of real execution times is presented for four  selected kernels in Figure \ref{fig:large-predicted-vs-measured}.
-The shape denotes the type of execution time data point, a square indicates the mean measured time, and the diamond indicates the mean predicted time.
+The shape denotes the type of execution time data point, a square indicates the mean measured time, and the diamond indicates the predicted time.
 Thus, a perfect prediction occurs where the measured time -- square -- fits perfectly within the predicted -- diamond -- as shown in the legend.

 The purpose of showing these results is to highlight the setting in which they could be used -- on the supercomputing node.